apioo/psx/doc/concept/table.rst

    :prepend: <?php

 If you have complex queries it is best practice to put such queries inside the table class where you can reuse the method across your application.
-Here an fictional method which returns the best comments
+Here a fictional method which returns the best comments

 .. code-block:: php